The Ritz Hotel, London: Interior

 The hotel was designed mainly by London and Paris based designers in the Louis XVI style, which is consistent throughout, giving the hotel its "special atmosphere of perfect appropriateness and elegant restraint".
 Marcus Binney describes the great suite of ground-floor rooms as "one of the all-time masterpieces of hotel architecture" and compares it to a royal palace with its "grand vistas, lofty proportions and sparkling chandeliers".
-Waring & Gallow were responsible for many of the fine design work of the interiors The ground floor plan dated to 1906 illustrated a large main restaurant overlooking the terrace and garden, a large central Grand Gallery and Winter Garden, a circular vestibule beyond the reception room, the Marie Antoinette Suite near the restaurant, and numerous shops.
+Waring & Gallow were responsible for many of the fine design work of the past interiors.
+The ground floor plan dated to 1906 illustrated a large main restaurant overlooking the terrace and garden, a large central Grand Gallery and Winter Garden, a circular vestibule beyond the reception room, the Marie Antoinette Suite near the restaurant, and numerous shops.

 The Grill Room had its own entrance on the right side of the entrance doors on Piccadilly, with a staircase leading down.
 The Grill Room was on the eastern side, and the Banqueting Hall lay at the western end, beneath the restaurant.
 Today this is home to the Ritz Club.
 A wide vaulted corridor, the Long Gallery, runs from the Arlington Street entrance on the east side to the restaurant on the west side, with finely woven Savonnerie carpets.
 Along it are several intricate horseshoe archways.
 A triangular-shaped staircase features in the building's southwest corner.
 The curving main staircase was built to allow women to make a "dramatic entrance and show off their gowns to best effect".